 Standing for Wine & Spirit Education Trust, the WSET is the largest global provider of wine, spirits and sake qualifications.
 Founded as a charitable trust in 1969, the WSET specialises in giving top-notch education around the UK wine and spirits industry.
 The WSET is globally recognised as the international standard in wine and spirit knowledge and offers qualifications in wine and spirits to those who are starting out in their careers, enthusiasts and even well-established professionals too.

 The WSET Level 1 Award in Wine

 Alright, so, what is the WSET Level 1 Award in Wine?
-It’s essentially a beginner level course, run by the WSET, that offers an introduction to the world of wine.
-The WSET advertise it as being specifically tailored towards anyone who’s looking to start a career in wine or is simply just interested in pursuing an interest in wine.
+It’s essentially a beginner-level course, run by the WSET, that offers an introduction to the world of wine.
+The WSET advertise it as being specifically tailored toward anyone who’s looking to start a career in wine or is simply just interested in pursuing an interest in wine.
 The course is typically taught over six hours (but might be slightly longer depending on which course provider you use) and, at the end of it, you’ll take a short test that, if you are successful, will result in you receiving a Level 1 qualification in wine.
 Pretty cool, right?

 Throughout the Level 1 course, students follow a specific book of material that will cover the basics of wine.
 This is everything from the core grape varieties, the wine-making process and, of course, how to properly taste wine!

 The WSET highlights these five points as the key learnings from the course:

 - The main types and styles of wine

 - Common wine grapes and their characteristics